 Some firms give information of vacancies to departments at universities that run accredited degrees.

-Once you are committed to rural practice, your choice of career path is narrowed, but career development can be swift.
-If you obtain a position with a firm of chartered surveyors, you may find that once you have achieved chartered status you are quickly given more responsibility and opportunities for promotion.
+Career development begins when you choose the firm or organisation where you'll complete your APC.
+Once you're committed to rural practice, your choice of career path is narrowed, but career development can be swift.
+Achieving chartered status increases opportunities for more responsibility and promotion.

 Large firms with significant rural practice interests can sometimes offer the opportunity to specialise in a very specific aspect of rural practice, such as land agency or pure agriculture.
-Or they may provide the chance to work on innovative projects, such as examining the impact of renewable energy sources on land-based economies.
+Alternatively, they may provide the chance to work on innovative projects, such as examining the impact of renewable energy sources on land-based economies.

-Smaller firms generally offer a broader mix of experience but fewer opportunities to develop highly-specialised knowledge and expertise.
+Smaller firms generally offer a broader mix of experience but fewer opportunities to develop highly specialised knowledge and expertise.

-It is possible to move between the public and private sectors, although the public sector has reduced in size, as some of its former consultants have set up private companies.
+It's possible to move between the public and private sectors, although the public sector has reduced in size, as some of its former consultants have set up private companies.